 Community Property Agreement

 There are so many deficiencies and drawbacks to Community Property Agreements that, although they are recognized in Washington, our firm will not prepare community property agreements for clients because they are simply not the best way for us to protect our clients’ interests.

 Community Property Agreement can only be revoked in writing by the spouses while they are alive or by divorce.
-Community Property Agreements do not enable the deceased to make gifts to children, grand children, charities or friends.
-Community Property Agreements do not cover medical decisions, power of attorney, health care directives, or medical mental incompetency management of financial assets.
+The agreements do not enable the deceased to make gifts to children, grand children, charities or friends.
+The agreements do not cover medical decisions, power of attorney, health care directives, or medical mental incompetency management of financial assets.

 Description- A community property agreement is an agreement between spouses regarding the character of their community and separate property.
 The agreement has the effect of converting all property owned by a deceased spouse into community property, which essentially results in the surviving spouse owning all of the property without the need to go through the probate process.

-Advantages- A community property agreement is a simple and effective way to transfer the property of the deceased spouse to the surviving spouse.
+Advantages- The agreement is a simple and effective way to transfer the property of the deceased spouse to the surviving spouse.

 Disadvantages- In addition to several negative tax consequences (which can be explained to you by your tax professional), a community property agreement may have other drawbacks.
-Most notably, a community property agreement may be insufficient to convert all of the deceased spouse’s property (such as certain retirement plans) into community property.
+Most notably, the agreement may be insufficient to convert all of the deceased spouse’s property (such as certain retirement plans) into community property.
 Any assets not converted to community property will pass according to the beneficiary designations made by the decedent in addition to the disadvantages set forth above.